Airbnb has grown into an idea of epic proportions.

-A website that was once used for couch surfing wonders is now a worldwide short term rental facilitator.
-Why pay excessive amounts of money for a hotel when you can pay half the price and stay at someone’s home?
-Or why leave your apartment empty while you’re away for a week when you could have someone pay you to stay in it?
+A website that was once used for couch surfing wonders is now a worldwide short-term rental facilitator.
+Why pay excessive amounts of money for a hotel when you can pay half the price and stay at someone’s home or leave your apartment empty while you’re away for a week when you could have someone pay you to stay in it?

 Not only is this breaking the lease terms (in most cases), but raises issues such as insurance validation if something happens to the property, apartment security breaches and the amount of wear and tear a property withstands.
 Renters aren’t the only ones taking advantage, with people buying properties purely to rent through Airbnb to avoid taxes and make substantial profits on their investments, rather than leasing them out as ‘holiday rentals’ or finding tenants to sign a lease.

 Is this illegal?
 Potentially!

-Potentially!
-Airbnb takes the stance that it is the users responsibility to fully comply with their local laws, as well as ensure their lease conditions are not broken (if renters).
-As The Australian reports, ‘The Tenants Union says you cannot sublet without the landlord’s written consent, however, the landlord cannot unreasonably withhold their consent’.
+Airbnb takes the stance that it is the users' responsibility to fully comply with their local laws, as well as ensure their lease conditions are not broken (if renters).
+The Australian reports, ‘The Tenants Union says you cannot sublet without the landlord’s written consent, however, the landlord cannot unreasonably withhold their consent’.
 It has also been reported that a third of New York City’s Airbnb properties are being rented in an illegal matter, and are effectively on the site as hotel rooms which does not comply with local law.

 Contact your landlord to ensure that they know what is occurring and how they would like to handle it.
 In most situations, a simple warning of the contract breach works and the tenant takes the listing off.
 However if the tenant denies what they are doing and you have evidence, further action may be required.
 If this is the case always seek legal advise, and ensure you keep all communication and evidence between all parties involved.

-Due to the nature of the online community these sorts of situations will keep appearing.
+Due to the nature of the online community, these sorts of situations will keep appearing.
 And it’s only going to increase in Australia, with the recent appointment of an Aus/NZ Country Manager to help increase awareness of Airbnb in the region.
 So think about it as an opportunity to be aware.
-When taking on new tenants make it clear that their contract stipulates no subletting, and keep an eye out for warning signs that your tenants are playing part time hotel tycoon.
+When taking on new tenants make it clear that their contract stipulates no subletting, and keep an eye out for warning signs that your tenants are playing part-time hotel tycoon.